Make Less Trash

 Learn to make simple household cleaners from inexpensive ingredients.

 Support your community and use your voice!
 Take a closer look at your community; know what is available.
 From hard to recycle drop-off centers, composting opportunities, community gardens, sharing programs, and farmers markets - our communities can become a wealth of support.
 If there is not much available - start something!
 Give businesses incentives to make positive changes.
 Use social media to share your concern (kindly), start a petition, and demand products be designed and manufactured with zero waste in mind.

 Take ownership!
 Put value back into the things you own by taking ownership of your belongings.

 Repair or mend your possessions before tossing and rebuying.

 If an item is beyond repair, ask yourself if the item can be repurposed into another application (example: old t-shirts into reusables tissues).

 Responsibly dispose or recycle items that are fully expired.

-With simplicity we become less overwhelmed by stuff, which makes this lifestyle easier to approach.
+With simplicity we become less overwhelmed by stuff.
 Let go of items you no longer use or need.
-Start to learn your true wants and needs.
+Learn your true wants and needs.
 Here are a few questions to help us edit what we don’t need and to help us from unnecessary purchases: